marcomq/nimview/README.md

 `window.ui.backend(request, value, callback)` can take up to 3 parameters:
 - the first one is the request function that is registered on server side.
 - the second one is the value that is sent to the back-end
-- the third value is a callback function
+- the third value is a callback function.

 An alternative signature, optimized for Vue.js is following:
 `window.ui.backend(request, object, key)`
-In this case, `object[key]` will be sent to back-end and there is an automated callback that will update `object[key]` with the server response
+In this case, `object[key]` will be sent to back-end and there is an automated callback that will update `object[key]` with the server response.
+This is not expected to work with Svelte, as the modification of the object would be hidden for Svelte.

+You need to include your own error handler in the callback, as there is no separate error callback function.

 ## Does this mean I can only send just 1 value and just receive just 1 value from server?
 Yes and No - you can use Json to encode your values on the client, use a parser on the back-end to read all values and send Json back to the client.
 This is amazingly easy when using python or Nim as back-end.